- January 30, 2018

 - Posted by: Surender Kumar

-- Category: Hyper-V, Windows PowerShell
+- Categories: Hyper-V, Kali Linux, PowerShell

 Learning Ethical Hacking or Penetration Testing may require you to install Virtual Box on your Windows host OS.
 For those who don’t know about VirtualBox (or Hyper-V); these are virtualization software that you can use to run virtual machines inside your main operating system.
 Both of these software do same thing.
 So, they are not compatible with each other.
 What I mean is you can run either of these software but not both.